Government expects year-end budget deficit of €19bn for 2020

 Total spending was €67.8 billion in 2020, up €13.7 or 25 per ent in year-on-year terms.

-The rise in expenditure reflects increased departmental drawdown in response to the Covid-19 pandemic, particularly in relation to the Department of Health and the Department of Employment Affairs and Social Protection.
+The rise in expenditure reflected increased departmental drawdown in response to the Covid-19 pandemic, particularly in relation to the Department of Health and the Department of Employment Affairs and Social Protection.

+Social protection spending was 53 per cent or 5.7 billion more than anticipated.

 “The end-year exchequer returns show the scale of Government intervention during this pandemic,” Minister for Finance Paschal Donohoe said.